Osteoporosis Risk Reduction*

 Keep your healthcare provider involved to supervise your bone health plan.
 You may need a yearly bone scan, particularly if you are over sixty-five years old or take prescription medications.

-Suggested Usage: Enjoy 1 naturally-concentrated (6x) Revival bar or shake per day with a good multivitamin.
-Use Revival’s baked soy chips to boost protein intake, decrease between-meal/late-night snacking, and to increase energy (protein is a good source of caloric energy).
+Suggested Usage: Enjoy 1 or 2 naturally-concentrated (6x) Revival shakes per day with a good multivitamin.
 Regular daily consumption is important for achieving all of soy’s potential benefits.

 Other Health Benefits